0

 【Fee】

-• Includes:tuition, accommodation, breakfast and dinner, extracurricular activities, and excursions to London during the programme; ASEEDER group leader service fee; drop-off and pick-up fees between the LHR and the destination; international insurance; study materials
+• Includes: :tuition, accommodation, breakfast and dinner, extracurricular activities, and excursions to London during the programme; ASEEDER group leader service fee; pick-up and drop-off fee between the London airport and the University (only for flights with the ASEEDER team); transportation fees during the program; international insurance; study materials

-• Excludes:nternational transportation costs to and from London (departure and arrival from Beijing/Shanghai/Shenzhen/Hong Kong, you can use a third-party service or ASEEDER's unified service); visa and visa service fee; lunch (Due to students attending different courses, it will not be possible to organize lunch in one place.
-Various eateries around London have a suggested budget of £15- £20 per meal.)
+3. lunch: Due to students attending different courses, it will not be possible to organize lunch in one place.
+Various eateries around London have a suggested budget of £15- £20 per meal.

 剑桥大学官方夏校